 Those with an anxious-preoccupied attachment style feel insecure in romantic relationships and tend to be highly strung.
 They demand constant attention and dislike being on their own.
 They typically make jealous and obsessive partners.

 Emotionally independent, these people have many superficial friends but relatively few close friendships.
 They often have difficulty committing to a relationship.
 Many narcissists fall into this category.

-These conflicted individuals have low self-esteem, are dependent on others and have few truly close relationships.
+These conflicted individuals have low self-esteem, are dependent on others, and have few truly close relationships.
 Suspicious of others, they may have been the victim of abandonment or abuse.
 Although they desire romantic relationships, they also have a tendency to push people away.

 It is not uncommon for individuals to have a combination of different attachment traits, which may alter over time.
 Adopting the wrong type of emotional attachment style will sabotage any efforts to rekindle your former relationship.
 Therefore, if you are planning to break the no-contact period, you must ensure you are in the right frame of mind and feel emotionally prepared for all eventualities.

 For example, if you fear rejection, you may behave irrationally.
-Fear can manifest itself as jealousy, possessiveness anger and desperation.
+Fear can manifest itself as jealousy, possessiveness anger, and desperation.
 You do not want your ex to associate these traits with you.
 If your worst fears materialize, you must be strong enough to resist acting on impulse.
-Adopting a positive mindset does not stop you feeling distressing emotions.
+Adopting a positive mindset does not stop you from feeling distressing emotions.
 It allows you to experience them while controlling how you respond.
 By identifying any potential flaws in your emotional attachment style, you can proactive measures to minimize any negative consequences that these may generate.

 Step #5: Making the First Move